CxELabs/M365HOL/instructions.md

 In this lab we will explore the new Linux detection's in ASC by executing attacks in a Kali Linux VM that you are going to deploy.
 You will connect to your deployed Linux VM (Linux-0) leveraging SSH.
 In case you don't have a SSH client installed, you can install the free edition of MobaXterm <a href="https://mobaxterm.mobatek.net/download.html" target="_blank">here</a>.<br>

 #### Create a Kali Linux VM

-***Note**: time to create the Kali Linux VM is approx 3 minutes.
+> [!NOTE] time to create the Kali Linux VM is approx 5 minutes.
 Make sure to add a port that enables you to connect.*

 1. [] In the Azure portal, click on **Create a resource** and search for **Kali Linux** and **create** the VM

 	!IMAGE[alt text](\Media\kali_marketplace.png)

-***Note**: you don't have to wait until the deployment is complete.
+	> [!NOTE] you don't have to wait until the deployment is complete.
 Proceed with the next exercise*

 #### Create Linux users
 1. [] Connect to your Linux VM (Linux-0) that you have deployed earlier (note: not the Kali VM), using your favorite SSH tool
 2. [] Create 5 users with the names user1, user2, user3, user4, user5, by leveraging the following Linux command <br>
-***Note**: Replace "userName" by user1, user2, etc.<br> Set the password to "mypassword1" for user1, "mypassword2" for user2, etc.*
+	> [!NOTE] Replace "userName" by user1, user2, etc.<br> Set the password to "mypassword1" for user1, "mypassword2" for user2, etc.*

 ```
 sudo adduser <userName>